-You can see a full list of all available training and support sessions and book to attend by visiting the Doctoral College Eventbrite Page at http://uwsdc.eventbrite.com.
-On the Moodle page you will also find details about online training from Epigeum and UEA.
+You can see a full list of all available training and support sessions and book to attend via the PGR Teams space.
+Please contact PGR@uws.ac.uk for further information.

 5. I am ready to submit my thesis.
 Where do I find the guidelines about this?